Do Herbal Remedies for Anxiety Really Work?

 - Herbal remedies have been shown to be effective in treating mild- to moderate anxiety but not severe anxiety.

-- Herbs interact with body chemistry and thus work for the body’s symptoms of anxiety.
+- Herbs interact with body chemistry and thus work for the body’s physical symptoms of anxiety.
 However, they don’t address other aspects of anxiety such as external causes or behaviors.
 That said, by improving physical and some emotional symptoms of anxiety, botanicals do equip people to deal with other aspects of their anxiety that neither psychotropic herbs nor pharmaceuticals can directly treat.

 - As with every other treatment approach to anxiety, herbs work well for some people’s anxiety symptoms but don’t work at all for others.
 You might need to experiment over time to see whether or not herbal remedies help your anxiety.